haopham1705/haopham1705/README.md

 I am a Frontend Developer.
 - About 3 years of experience in programming.
 - Have a passion for working in technology.
-- Understanding build Frontend technology application development for web and mobile.
+- I understand building front-end technology application development for web and mobile.

 </details>